Why you can trust The Zebra

 Rates for home insurance in Washington can vary depending on which insurance company you use.
 Safeco offers the cheapest home insurance in Washington state, at only $305 per year.
 This compares favorably to the state average rate of $1,133, providing an $828 price cut on average policy costs statewide.

-Start searching for a home insurance policy by reviewing the best Washington carriers, listed below.
+Start searching for a cheap home insurance policy by reviewing the best Washington carriers, listed below.
+Then, see how each company stacks up in our list ranking home insurance carriers by a variety of factors.

 |Average Yearly Rate in Washington